 My photography and multimedia practice is guided by this complex conundrum, compounded by a love of puzzles and Surrealism.
-My goal is to offer new perspectives; to play with and contradict viewers’ perception with the intent of shedding light on intricate social and political issues.
+My goal is to offer new perspectives, to play with and contradict viewers’ perceptions, with the intent of shedding light on intricate social and political issues.
 These research-based projects examine history and memory, searching for cues on how we are shaped by our experiences and the ones bestowed on us by our ancestors.

 Ossi Flanchraych is a New York-based visual artist utilizing photography and multimedia to examine the history, memory, and forces that shape the human experience.
 She grew up in a Kibbutz, a rural agricultural commune in Israel, which shaped her acute awareness of social issues and her deep connection to nature and her creatures.